Thanksgiving Lesson Plans That Teach about God’s Overflowing Gifts

 Download free prayers about giving thanks.

-Encourage thankfulness in the days and weeks leading up to Christmas.
-Use these prayers in your classroom or give them to your students’ families to use at home.
+Encourage thankfulness by using these prayers and activity pages in your classroom.
+Or give them to your students’ families to use at home.

 Picture of Beth Schultz